Category: Understanding God – The UP Podcast Episodes

 And more than anything, that is the central theme of this episode of The Unlearning Playground Podcast.

 Check out the episode on The Unlearning Playground YouTube channel here

 As a follow up to this episode, I’m sure my playlist on understanding God, religion and spirituality would definitely appeal to the keen listener.

-Episode 15 – How to understand rebirth, karma & reincarnation – A simple, easy and potent nondual explanation (18 min)
+Episode 15 – 1 simple & powerful way to understand rebirth, karma & reincarnation – A nondual explanation (18 min)

 For almost all of us, the way in which we perceive the idea of reincarnation, rebirth and karma – both believers as well as skeptics – is limited.